-Assuming a taxable person's tax year runs from 1st January 2016 to 31st December 2016 and he is allotted quarterly taxable period.
-He starts to make exempt supply on 3rd November 2016.
-His first partial exemption period would run from 1st October to 31st December 2016 and no longer period is applicable to him.
+Assuming a taxable person's tax year runs from 1 January 2016 to 31 December 2016 and he is allotted quarterly taxable period.
+He starts to incur exempt input tax on 3 November 2016.
+His first partial exemption period would run from 1 October to 31 December 2016 and since his first partial exemption period consist only one taxable period, the longer period is not applicable to him.
+Therefore, for second period taxable in the following year (April - June 2017), he is not required to declare or make any annual adjustment for the year 2016.